Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

 Hadamard $H$, phase gate $S$, and CNOT.
 This gate-set is not universal; it becomes universal when adding for instance a $T$-gate or when we start with certain ``magic states'' as part of our initial state and allow classical conditioning on the outcomes of intermediate one-qubit measurements (using Clifford gates we can then implement a $T$-gate).

 We will consider the situation where we would like to implement a Clifford circuit $U$, of which we now have a \emph{classical} description.
 We also have an implementation of a (possibly different) Clifford circuit $\tilde{U}$ that we can run as a black-box.
-In Section~\ref{sec:clifford} we give a relatively lightweight procedure for testing whether $U=\tilde{U}$ or not, which only uses $O(1)$ runs of the black-box circuit $\tilde{U}$ together with single-qubit state preparations at the start, and single-qubit measurements at the end.
-The reason we can have such a lightweight procedure for Clifford circuits, is that such circuits correspond to linear maps of the set of $n$-qubit Pauli matrices to itself (up to an overall phase $\pm 1$), and that two different such maps actually differ on at least half of the $4^n$ $n$-qubit Paulis.
+In Section~\ref{sec:clifford} we give a relatively lightweight procedure for testing (with success probability close to~1) whether $U=\tilde{U}$ or not, which only uses $O(1)$ runs of the black-box circuit $\tilde{U}$ together with single-qubit state preparations at the start, and single-qubit measurements at the end.
+In fact, even with \emph{one} run of $\tilde{U}$ we already have probability $\geq 1/4$ of detecting a difference between $U$ and~$\tilde{U}$.
+This also means that our test still works if the errors are different in each run (i.e., if $\tilde{U}$ is a different erroneous Clifford in different runs).

+The reason we can have such a lightweight procedure for testing Clifford circuits, is that such circuits correspond to linear maps of the set of $n$-qubit Pauli matrices to itself (up to an overall phase $\pm 1$), and that two different such maps actually differ on at least half of the $4^n$ $n$-qubit Paulis.
 Our test thus selects an $n$-qubit Pauli at random, and indirectly checks (by appropriate single-qubit measurements on the state obtained by running $\tilde{U}$ on an appropriate product state) whether $\tilde{U}$ transforms that Pauli as $U$ would have done.
 This test is inspired by a test due to Richard Jozsa~\cite{jozsa:cliffordnote}, which however uses $O(n)$ runs of $\tilde{U}$ rather than our $O(1)$ runs.

 In contrast to the procedure of the previous section, this test can distinguish any two different Cliffords, and we do not need to make any assumptions about $U$ and $\tilde{U}$ differing in only one gate.
 However, if we \emph{do} additionally assume that $U$ and $\tilde{U}$ differ in at most one gate, then we can not only detect the presence of an error, but even find what it is.
 More generally, if we can compute from $U$ any small list of candidate circuits that is promised to contain $\tilde{U}$, then we can use our test from this section to identify $\tilde{U}$ by running over all $U'$ in our list and testing whether $U'=\tilde{U}$.\footnote{Note that we are not actually learning the specific circuit-implementation for $\tilde{U}$, but only a Clifford circuit for the same unitary~$\tilde{U}$.
 This is unavoidable because there are many different Clifford circuits implementing the same unitary~$\tilde{U}$, and black-box runs of $\tilde{U}$ cannot see the difference between these different implementations.} For example, if we know that the implemented circuit $\tilde{U}$ was obtained from the ideal specification $U$ by $O(1)$ gates that were replaced by other gates, then this list has a size that is only polynomial in the number of qubits and gates of~$U$.
 Having found $\tilde{U}$, we have learnt the error(s), which hopefully enables us to correct it (them).